Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Readymoney Cove

 Open only during Fowey's Daphne du Maurier Festival in the latter part of May, the Reads' private garden, right by the beach in Readymoney Cove, is a casual, lush delight.
-Where Headland Garden, across the Fowey estuary, has had to work to create protection against the elements, Readymoney's south facing steep valley creates an ideal micro-climate for early and luxuriant growth - which suits their semi-wild style.
+Where Headland Garden (now closed) across the Fowey estuary, has had to work to create protection against the elements, Readymoney's south facing steep valley creates an ideal micro-climate for early and luxuriant growth - which suits their semi-wild style.
 Teas are good and the Reads are charming.
 Daphne du Maurier rented the house in 1942.

 Lush borders are a prominent feature